How do I use Windows 11? A guide to the OS

 One of these icons is Search, and you might already be familiar with it from Windows 10.
 It lets you search your PC and the web for just about anything.
 The icon with a black and white square is Task View, and it lets you see all of your open apps.
 You can also hover over the icon to see your desktops, which we’ll get into a bit more later.

 Finally, there’s another new icon for widgets, which we’ll also talk about later.
-You can remove any of the buttons (except for Start) and apps by right-clicking them and then clicking Unpin from taskbar.
+In more recent versions, if your taskbar is aligned at the center, the Widgets icon isn’t next to the rest of them, and instead it’s in the bottom left corner.
+You can remove any of the buttons (except for Start) by going to the Settings app -> Personalization -> Taskbar, and to remove apps, simply right-click them and click Unpin from taskbar.

 Over in the right corner of the taskbar, you’ll find a few things.
 At the very end of the taskbar, there’s an invisible button that lets you see the desktop.
 When you put your mouse over it, a small black line will appear, so you can use that to know if you’re in the right spot.